IRCrypt/documentation/ircrypt-protocol.md

 ### Example message

 The following line contains a valid IRC Message from Angel to Wiz.
-It is encrypted using the TWOFISH cipher with 256bits key size and °»secret°… as passphrase.
-The decrypted contents of this message is °»Hello are you receiving this message ?°…:
+It is encrypted using the TWOFISH cipher with 256bits key size and ¬°√àsecret¬°√â as passphrase.
+The decrypted contents of this message is ¬°√àHello are you receiving this message ?¬°√â:

     :Angel PRIVMSG Wiz :>CRY-0 jA0ECgMCpf88FdB5AdFg0lwB03DpHgpQAqoGSR2QTIynudCXM178TN2Y06ahv+I1i/mLwDMt+s021cb14YdVWJXUVqBKTbpQ3B3aIthsxsb0qrQoUTdZTKHjGYXeYPCFoRaetkOiEPUcAWK9RA==